 Ronald A. Solarz joined Newmark in 2018 and co-heads the company’s new Private Client Group.
 One of New York City’s most respected and successful investment sales brokers, Mr. Solarz has arranged more than $10 billion in investment property sales for institutional investors, hedge funds and private investors in neighborhoods throughout New York City.
 Mr. Solarz has extensive experience successfully marketing all asset classes, including development sites and assemblages, multifamily, retail, office and mixed use.
 He is also highly experienced in mezzanine and equity placement.

-Prior to Newmark Knight Frank, Mr. Solarz worked for 22 years at Eastern Consolidated, which had been one of the New York City area’s largest investment sales brokerage firms.
+Prior to Newmark, Mr. Solarz worked for 22 years at Eastern Consolidated, which had been one of the New York City area’s largest investment sales brokerage firms.
 From 2011 to 2014, he was a managing partner at Brookfield Financial.

 Mr. Solarz has exclusively represented some of the best-known real estate investors, including Cape Advisors, Dermot Companies, Plaxall, Silvercup Properties, SL Green, Sterling Equities, Toll Brothers, Vornado and Westbrook Partners.

 Currently, Mr. Solarz in the process of placing about $28 million in opportunity zone equity from Starwood to AB Capstone, to be used in constructing a mixed-use building at 425 Westchester Avenue in the South Bronx.
 Newmark is also placing the $51 million construction debt to build the 10-story building, which will include a 148,000-square-foot Class A office building that will be anchored by ZETA Charter School and the JCCA.
 The space will contain 10,000 square feet of prime retail space.
 The deal is projected to close in mid- to late April.